-And, with regard to the spiritual paths you want to take in recovery, the options are limitless and can be customized by and for you.
+And, with regard to the spiritual paths you want to take, the options are limitless and can be customized by and for you.

 5. It doesn’t require perfection.

-The most damaging lie anyone can tell themselves about recovery (whether in recovery or not) is that it requires you to be perfect, because it doesn’t.
+The most damaging lie anyone can tell themselves about recovery is that it requires you to be perfect because it doesn’t.
 Recovery is about progress, not perfection.